Korol i Shut: Gorshok's death

-The band's lead singer, Mikhail Gorsheniov, died of heart failure during the night from 18 to 19 July 2013.
+On July 19, 2013, Mikhail "Gorshok" Gorsheniov was found dead in his Saint Petersburg home.
+The cause of death was announced to be heart failure, linked to alcohol and morphine abuse.
 After a farewell tour during the fall and winter of 2013, Korol' i Shut officially broke up in January 2014.
 The surviving members formed a new band named Severny Flot (Северный флот).

 However, due to the numerous requests of the fans, the former band members decided to keep the name Korol' i Shut exclusively for the release of the unfinished rock musical TODD.